leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 }
 ```

-  Congratulations! the integration of AutoML static engine library is done, if everything runs okay, you should see the classification runs as good as what you see in WebUI's model LIVE test.
+  Congratulations!
+The integration of AutoML static engine library is done, if everything runs okay, you should see the classification runs as good as what you see in WebUI's model LIVE test.